P. J. Kennedy: Associates and Political Career

 Kennedy was, as Robert Dallek describes, "always ready to help less fortunate fellow Irishmen with a little cash and some sensible advice."
+A sociable man who mixed comfortably with both Roman Catholic and Protestant elites.
+In February of 1885, Kennedy was among the chief mourners at the funeral of famed Irish-American land developer Michael Doheny alongside the U.S. Congressman, John G. Carlisle; Canadian Senator, John Costigan; and Canadian Member of Parliament, J.J.
+Curran and the Governor General of Canada, Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.

-A sociable man who mixed comfortably with both Roman Catholic and Protestant elites, Kennedy moved successfully into politics in 1884, when the Democrats were a minority in the Republican-dominated Massachusetts General Court.
+Kennedy moved successfully into politics in 1884, when the Democrats were a minority in the Republican-dominated Massachusetts General Court.
 Kennedy served five single-year terms in the Massachusetts House of Representatives, and then three two-year terms in the Massachusetts Senate.
 He became one of Boston's leading Democrats, giving a seconding speech for Grover Cleveland at the 1888 Democratic National Convention in St. Louis.
 More drawn to behind-the-scenes political work, Kennedy left the Massachusetts Senate in 1895 and focused his energies on his role as boss in Boston's Ward Two, serving on the Democratic party's unofficial Board of Strategy and on the local elections and fire commissions.

-Death
+Death and Funeral

 By the time of his death in 1929, Kennedy held an interest in a coal company and a substantial amount of stock in a bank, the Columbia Trust Company.

 In his later years, Kennedy developed degenerative liver disease.
 In April 1929, he was admitted to Deaconess Hospital to receive treatment.
 He died there on May 18 at the age of 71.
 His funeral was held at St. John the Evangelist Church in Winthrop, Massachusetts, on May 21.
 The Boston Globe reported that hundreds of mourners lined the streets to watch Kennedy's funeral procession and businesses in East Boston closed to honor him.
 Kennedy is buried in Holy Cross Cemetery in Malden, Massachusetts.